 At LUSH Valley, the team recognizes that they live and work on unceded territories, specifically the traditional territory of the K’omoks peoples.
 The people called K’omoks today referred to themselves as Sahtloot, Sasltla, leeksun, Puntledge, Cha’chae, and Tat’poos.
 Many of LUSH Valley’s practices, including the seeds they plant, the ways they educate and their methods of growing food came to these lands through the ongoing process of dispossession and colonialism.
 LUSH Valley holds this understanding in their interactions and engagements with this land and its people.

 LUSH Valley Food Action Society works hard to support the Comox Valley community in gaining food-systems skills and knowledge to increase food security, self-sufficiency and local food production across the region.
 LUSH Valley’s vision is a region where healthy local food is at the heart of community wellbeing.

 LUSH Valley's goal is to provide all members of the Comox Valley with the food access and skills required to feel healthy, empowered and connected to food systems and the community.
 LUSH Valley’s Key Focus Areas are local food access, food systems education, fresh food distribution, policy and advocacy.

 Hub Lead: LUSH Valley

-In addition to her experience in food security organizations, Maurita holds a Masters in Strategic Leadership towards Sustainability and a diploma in Ecological Gardening.firstname.lastname@example.org
+Within the Hub Collective, Maurita brings extensive knowledge in working with all levels of government to develop progressive policy for communities engaged in building local, sustainable food systems.
+Maurita holds a Masters in Strategic Leadership towards Sustainability and a diploma in Ecological Gardening.

 © Island Food Hubs